 High-schooled at WCI in Woodstock, I received amazing encouragement from my typing and shorthand teacher which bloomed into an interesting career in the courtroom, recording proceedings in shorthand and typing transcripts of evidence.

 In 1961, I married Lloyd McDonald who also attended WCI.
 Our three children, John, Daniel and Joanna, were born in Woodstock.
-We moved to London to avoid the half-hour commutes Lloyd made for work and bought a bungalow in the country, surrounded by farmer's fields, a pond and meadow.
+We moved to London to avoid the half-hour commutes Lloyd made for work and bought a bungalow in the country beside a pond and a meadow.

-A year-and-a-half after being called to serve with the missionary radio station of TWR on Bonaire, Netherlands Antilles (chapters 1 and 2 of Little Dutch Isle), we arrived in July, 1973 (pages 68 and 73).
-Bonaire is a semi-desert island, but one of the world's best shore diving spots (pages 471& 478).
-It is home to flamingos, mountains of salt and lopsided trees.
+A year-and-a-half after being called to serve with the missionary radio station of TWR on Bonaire, Caribbean Netherlands (chapters 1-2 of Little Dutch Isle), we arrived in July, 1973 (pages 68 and 73).
+Bonaire is a semi-desert island, but one of the world's best shore-diving spots (pages 471& 478).
+It is home to flamingos, mountains of salt, lopsided trees and cacti.
+The friendly local residents are descendants of former slaves who were brought in to harvest the solar salt and the aloe plantations.
 Our children were educated solely in the Dutch language.

 We returned to Canada in 1984 and settled in Kitchener ON.
-Lloyd found himself outdated in electronics due to technologies which came in during our absence abroad.
+Lloyd found himself outdated in electronics due to technologies which came in during our 11-years out of the country.
 He was able to find satisfaction in building maintenance, in Bible teaching (see closerlook.ca) and in creating several unique sculptures.

 Retirement allowed me to continue creating and offering oil and watercolour paintings online and to harvest years of scrapbooking, journalling and photography in order to share, in a transparent manner, Little Dutch Isle.